Modern Tailwind CSS and Next.js setup

 for repeated cards, and constrained line lengths for prose.
 The utilities are

 not the design system.
-They are just the vocabulary.
+They are the vocabulary you use to stop the page from